Parrhasius (painter)

+Parrhasius of Ephesus (Παρράσιος) was a famed painter of Ancient Greece.
+Zeuxis, Timanthes and Parrhasius were painters who belonged to the Ionian School of painting.
+The Ionian School flourished during the 4th-century BCE.

 Life

 Born to the painter Evenor, he settled in Athens.
 The period of his activity is fixed by the anecdote which Xenophon records of the conversation between him and Socrates on the subject of art; he was therefore distinguished as a painter before 399 BC.
 Seneca relates a tale that Parrhasius bought one of the Olynthians whom Philip sold into slavery, 346 BC, and tortured him in order to have a model for a picture of the bound Prometheus for the Parthenon in Athens; but the story, which is similar to one told of Michelangelo, is chronologically impossible.